Trump global media chief faces GOP backlash over firings

 There was no public explanation of why Pack would dismiss any of the officials, let alone those favored by conservatives.
 Neither Pack, his chief of staff, nor his spokesman immediately responded to requests for comment.

 The firing of Fernandez, in particular, has raised conservative hackles.
-A former career diplomat, Fernandez had been hailed by conservatives for bringing what they saw as balance to the Arabic-language outlets AlHurra television and Radio Sawa.
+A former career diplomat fluent in Arabic, Fernandez had been hailed by conservatives for bringing what they saw as balance to the Arabic-language outlets AlHurra television and Radio Sawa.

 “Ambassador Fernandez was the greatest asset America had in foreign broadcasting,” Gorka wrote on Twitter shortly after the dismissals became public.